vertexproject/synapse/docs/synapse/devopsguide.rst

 ~~~~~~~~~~~~~~~

 Vertex does not follow a strict release cadence for Synapse, Advanced Power-Ups, or Rapid Power-Ups.
 As we develop new
-functionality and address issues, we will release new versions of Synapse and Power-Ups on a as-needed basis.
+functionality and address issues, we will release new versions of Synapse and Power-Ups on an as-needed basis.
 We recommend that users and organizations adopt an upgrade cycle that works for their operational needs.

 .. _devops-task-logging: